 Your email address is required to begin the subscription process.
 We will use it for customer service and other communications from Milk Street.
 You can unsubscribe from receiving our emails at any time.

 Milk Street Television

 Lynn Clark started cooking as an “intern” in her mother’s home kitchen in western Massachusetts.
-After a career in publishing and consulting, she found herself an intern again—this time in Christopher Kimball’s kitchen at Cook’s Country magazine while studying at the Cambridge School of Culinary Arts.
-She is a former associate editor of Cook’s Country magazine and co-executive chef of the PBS television series Cook’s Country from America’s Test Kitchen.
-She is excited to be working with Christopher again developing recipes at Milk Street.
-Her current intern—her daughter—is excited to see her mom on TV as long as it doesn't interfere with any episodes of Daniel Tiger's Neighborhood.
+After a career in publishing and consulting, she found herself as an intern again—this time in Christopher Kimball’s kitchen at Cook’s Country magazine while studying at the Cambridge School of Culinary Arts.
+She is a former associate editor of Cook’s Country magazine and co-executive chef of the public television series “Cook’s Country from America’s Test Kitchen.”
+She is working with Chris again, this time as a cast member of Milk Street Television and Radio.
+Lynn loves cooking at home in Boston with her husband and her current "intern," her 11-year-old daughter.

 Rayna Jhaveri is a self-taught cook and performing musician with a degree in neurobiology.
 She is also a skilled, certified practitioner of Internal Family Systems, a creative, healing model of the personality.
 Her Boston-based power trio, Muzzins, plays shows in and around the area, and her writing has appeared in publications internationally including Forbes, CNN, Vogue, Rolling Stone and Edible Boston.